 Texas Government Code §2308.3155, which requires TWC to provide funding to each Board to hire Texas Rising Star mentor and assessor staff

-In addition to the CCF grant award being the primary funding source for direct child care services and Board administration and operation, it is the primary basis for establishing Board performance targets for the number of children served.
+Note: In addition to the CCF grant award being the primary funding source for direct child care services and Board administration and operation, this grant is the primary basis for establishing Board performance targets for the number of children served.
 However, Boards may use CCF funds to pay for quality improvement activities unrelated to Texas Rising Star personnel, as long as the Board is meeting its performance targets and has already spent the full amount of its CCQ grant award.

-Given the CCF award’s primary purpose, reserving it for direct child care services and Board administration and operation to the greatest extent possible may encourage consistency in CCF expenditures and performance target setting.
+Given the CCF award’s primary purpose, reserving the grant funds for direct child care services and Board administration and operation to the greatest extent possible may encourage consistency in CCF expenditures and performance target setting.

 PROCEDURES: